-Campus Security Authorities have reporting responsibilities under both federal and state laws.
-The university expects CSAs to be familiar with their obligations and to comply with these federal and state laws.
+Campus Security Authorities have reporting responsibilities under both federal and California state laws. university expects CSAs to be familiar with their obligations and to comply with these federal and state laws.
 The following pages provide greater detail about these legal obligations.
 CSAs are encouraged to review the actual laws for additional information and guidance.
 Each year, an online training is assigned to identified CSAs in the STARS system in Axess.
-Additional resources to assist CSAs with their reporting obligations can be found at police.stanford.edu under the 'Clery CSA' tab.
+New employees hired into specified job codes and/or based upon job function are assigned the STARS training by the Human Resources Welcome Center.
+Additional resources assist CSAs with their reporting obligations can be found at police.stanford.edu under the 'Clery CSA' tab.